questionlp/blog.linh.social/_posts/2024-03-02-installing-fedora-on-microsoft-surface-pro-3.md

 [![Fullscreen capture from the KDE spin of Fedora 39 on a Surface Pro 3 in portrait mode with several windows and a virtual keyboard open](/assets/images/surface/surface-pro-3-fedora-tablet-mode.png "KDE spin of Fedora 39 on a Surface Pro 3 in portrait mode with several windows and a virtual keyboard open")](/assets/images/surface/surface-pro-3-fedora-tablet-mode.png)

 Other hiccups I ran into when using the Surface in tablet mode include the inconsistency of being able to move and resize windows and selecting, copying, and pasting text.
 Sometimes, moving or resizing windows causes the virtual keyboard to flicker on and off screen, or the touch targets are too small.
-A third of the time, I could get the text selection handles to appear when selecting text, but I could not find a way to bring up a context menu or touch pop-up to copy, paste, or cut the text.
+A third of the time, I could get the text selection handles to appear when selecting text, but I could not bring up a context menu or touch pop-up to copy, paste, or cut the text.

+## Conclusion

-To use the Surface purely in tablet mode, I would need to find a much better virtual keyboard with the necessary function keys, modifiers, and cursor keys.
+To use the Surface purely in tablet mode, I need to find a better virtual keyboard with the necessary function keys, cursor keys, and modifiers.
 I also need to figure out how to consistently select, copy, and paste text using only the touchscreen.
+I will use the Surface in laptop mode most of the time and use tablet mode only when I need to.

+The Surface will only see little use as I use my ThinkPad T14 Gen 3 as my Linux daily driver laptop alongside my M1 Max MacBook Pro for macOS applications.
+My ThinkPad T14 Gen 2 laptop will be used as a secondary laptop for testing applications on Pop!_OS and following the development of the new COSMIC desktop environment.